 Given that a centrifuge is a mechanical separation device, it is impossible to provide a process warranty.
 The inability to provide a process warranty is because different fluid properties, operating conditions, and machine settings will produce differing results.
 Therefore there is no way to predict and guarantee process results.

-In this final step, we will discuss the importance of some post-purchase factors that the buyer should consider before making the final purchase decision.
+This final step will discuss the importance of some post-purchase factors that the buyer should consider before making the final purchase decision.
 We have divided this section into three important after-sales factors.

 The factory acceptance test is an opportunity for the buyer to visit the supplier’s factory and witness the final testing of the centrifuge they purchased.
 FAT is an excellent opportunity for the buyer to inspect and see their centrifuge system operating.